Camino Francés 2014

 Eventually, we start to descend from the hill.
 It is steep and a little too uncomfortable for my liking.
 Here is me, the grown man, taking small steps, while Anna and Dave march down, trying not to run.
 It is a breeze to them!
 I am close to shouting “see you at the first town” but they wait for me.
 Good one!
 I have always been delicate on the descent ever since I was 12.
 Gravity beat me in a battle of wits while going down a mountain, leaving me with a broken collar-bone and a bruised ego.
 Ever since I have been taking downhills pretty seriously.
 I gain confidence as the descent flattens out over the course of 5km.
 We pass the beautiful almost-too-clean Uterga.
 The only sign of life is coming from the albergue which is close to full at this stage.
 We stop for water and to take photos.

-We reached Puente la Reina just before 1pm, the town is large and was starting to fill with pilgrims when we arrived in.
-We passed the parochial albergue and first private albergue and made way for the bridge over the rio Arga, which is on the way out of the town.
-Once you reach the pilgrims bridge, you can see the albergue at the top of a hill with a sign “Albergue 300metres”, Our faces dropped when we found out that the 300metres is all uphill!!
+We reached Puente la Reina just before 1 pm, the town is large and was starting to fill with pilgrims when we arrived.
+We passed the parochial albergue and first private albergue and made way for the bridge over the Rio Arga, which is on the way out of the town.
+Once you reach the pilgrims’ bridge, you can see the albergue at the top of a hill with a sign “Albergue 300metres”, Our faces dropped when we found out that the 300metres are all uphill!!
 What owner would place an albergue in such an awkward place??
 Our legs took us there somehow and we checked in.
 I took a bottom bunk.
 The albergue has 100 beds which filled up pretty quickly.
 It wasn’t long before mats were used as overflow however.

 The night was capped off by an epic thunderstorm, I mean epic!
 A band of clouds came in from the west and covered the albergue.
 The winds picked up and rain bucketed from the skies.
 I was so glad to be indoors.
 Water even started to breach through the ceiling of the albergue and I noticed a nice puddle gather right beside my bunk, So..it was a fairly busy day!
 I hoped to get some sleep tonight.
 I had come to the conclusion that I wouldn’t reach Burgos by the 15th.
 Plan B had kicked in at this point and I had hoped to finish up in Belorado.
 I was a little sad.
 I enjoyed Burgos last year and wanted to cap the trip off by visiting the cathedral.
 I would leave it to another time.